 Are You Interested in Improving Your Athletic Ability?

-Are you interested in performing at a higher level at your next athletic event?
+Are you interested in performing at a higher lever at your next athletic event?
 Are you looking for a better time, better distance, more scored goals, or easier recovery after the event?
-My guess is you absolutely are because sporting enjoyment and ability are two-parts of the same package.
+My guess is “absolutely” because sporting enjoyment and ability are two-parts of the same package.

 You may be an extreme athlete competing in every Ironman you can, or maybe you are an enthusiastic athlete, who exercises hard but focuses more on physical enjoyment.
 Either way (extreme or enthusiastic), modern athletes are learning that your immune system affects your athletic ability.
 The power of the immune system is not limited to wellness-versus-illness.